-Here are some ways to keep your food fresh, therefore helping you save money.
+Here are some ways to keep your food fresh, helping you save money

 - When storing cut-up fruits and veggies in the fridge, add a paper towel to the container or baggie to absorb the extra moisture

 - Put 2 or 3 sugar cubes with your blocks of cheese to delay molding

 - Don’t wash fruits and veggies before storing them.
 If they are moist pat them down with a towel before putting in the refrigerator.

 - Don’t put bread in the refrigerator.
 They stale faster in the fridge, but slower in the freezer.
 It’s better to keep them at room temperature rather than in the refrigerator.
 If your bread gets stale, throw a little water on it and put it in a 350-degree oven for about 10 minutes.

 - Apples release certain gases that cause fruits and vegetables to rot.
 Keep apples away from your other produce.

 - Once bananas ripen, store them in the fridge.
 The peel will turn brown, but the inside will still be fine for up to 5 days.